WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 <a name="Ex5Task2" />
 #### Task 2 - Updating blob security to use stored access policy ####

-1. Open the **Global.asax.cs** class and add the following directive
+1. Open the **Global.asax.cs** class and add the following using statement.

 	````C#
 	using Microsoft.WindowsAzure.Storage.Blob;